Research Overview

 Smartphones and the Brain: Predicting Adolescent Suicide

 Suicide is a major public health crisis and is the second leading cause of death among 10-24-year-olds.
 It remains unclear, however, why certain depressed adolescents engage in suicidal behaviors.
-Accordingly, the current study uses a multimodal approach—including neuroimaging, passive smartphone sensing, ecological momentary assessment, and clinical interviewing methods—to clarify factors that may facilitate the transition from ideation to action among adolescent discharged from the pediatric department.
+Accordingly, the current study uses a multimodal approach—including neuroimaging, passive smartphone sensing, ecological momentary assessment, and clinical interviewing methods—to clarify factors that may facilitate the transition from ideation to action among adolescents discharged from the pediatric department.
 This research is supported though funding awarded to Dr. David Pagliaccio from the National Institute of Mental Health and the American Foundation for Suicide Prevention.

 College Mental Health